 language, how well are you using your type system?
 Domain models littered with primitives are a good indication that you are not taking full advantage of your programming language.

 If you are using primitives in your domain models, you are not using your type system to its full potential.
-Replace the primitives with value objects, to create more robust software.
+Replace the primitives with value objects, to create more robust software design.

 What is a value object?